 The Nominating and Governance Committee and the Board considered each Board Nominee's background, skills, experience and other attributes.
 The Board seeks to provide effective governance by establishing a board, the overall composition of which will, as a body, possess the appropriate skills, diversity (including, among other things, gender, race and ethnicity), independence and experience to oversee the Fund's business as it continues to grow and develop.
 In pursuit of this goal, the Board believes that it generally benefits from a diversity of background (including, among other things, gender, race and ethnicity), skills, experience and views among Trustees.
-The Board's culture has been built over a long period, and the current

-Board's beliefs and ways of working are the legacy of a long-developed stance of strong independence that is in positive tension with the capable, values-oriented teams and leaders of Nuveen.
+The Board's culture has been built over a long period, and the current Board's beliefs and ways of working are the legacy of a long-developed stance of strong independence that is in positive tension with the capable, values-oriented teams and leaders of Nuveen.
 The Nominating and Governance Committee considered the manner in which each of the Board Nominees embodies the principles set forth in the Governing Principles of the Board (the "Governing Principles") by serving the interests of the shareholders of the Fund.
 Pursuant to the Governing Principles, the Board seeks to ensure that the Fund operates in accordance with its investment objectives, risk profile and strategies, at an appropriate cost and with a high level of service for shareholders.
 To accomplish this goal, the Board values Trustees who work with each other and Fund management in a cooperative, open and trusting manner, as the Board believes that operating collegially among themselves and with management best serves Fund shareholders.
 Nonetheless, the Board values direct and constructive criticism to challenge itself and management to work on behalf of Fund shareholders.
 The Board's primary concern is the fiduciary responsibility it owes to Fund shareholders.
 Therefore, beyond any legal restrictions, the Board expects each Trustee to agree to make the board of the Nuveen funds a primary focus of such Trustee's outside board commitments.

 The Trustees strongly believe that the current Trustees, who, as trustees of funds in the Fund Complex, have demonstrated their ability to live up to the Governing Principles and deliver value to shareholders, are best able to represent the long-term interests of Fund shareholders.
 The Board Nominees, together with the other Trustees on the Board, are focused on creating sustainable value for Fund shareholders.
-The Board seeks to ensure that the Fund operates in a manner intended to protect and advance the overall interests of Fund shareholders, not those of opportunistic short-term traders who seek short-term profits that are incompatible with the Fund's investment objective to seek total return through high current income and capital appreciation, while giving special consideration to certain impact and environmental, social and governance ("ESG") criteria.
+The Board seeks to ensure that the Fund operates in a manner intended to protect and advance the overall interests of Fund shareholders, not those of opportunistic short-term traders who seek short term profits that may be incompatible with the Fund's investment objectives to provide current income exempt from regular federal and New Jersey income tax, and to enhance portfolio value relative to the municipal bond market by investing in tax-exempt municipal bonds that the Fund's investment adviser believes are underrated or undervalued or that represent municipal market sectors that are undervalued.